Marioneta92/Blockchain/README.md

 # NFT Diploma Verification

 ## Project Description:
-Will be a System of ID Verification, by deploying and NFT to varify your Diploma
+System of ID Verification by deploying and NFT to varify your Diploma

 ## Research Questions:
 * How willthis syatem varify your credentials?